ssonkiya/ssonkiya.github.io/_posts/2017-01-19-RStudio-Conference:-Tips-and-Tricks.md

 * Don't try to read your code and think whether it will be fast or slow.
 Your intuition is terrible.
 Just run it!
 You can also use `profvis` to help.
 * It's very easy to make code faster by making it incorrect.
 One of the reasons to write tests!
 * Restart R a few times a day and never restore or save your .RData.
 This will help the reproducibility of your code and also if your coworkers do something like redefine `+` (yes, you can do that in R).
-* Don't use comments to see what/how your code is doing, use it to describe why.
+* Don't use comments to say what/how your code is doing, use it to describe why.
 Otherwise, you have to remember to change comments when you change your code.
 You really don't want to end up with your code doing one thing and your comment saying you're doing something else.
 * You can be too verbose in your code because don't have enough r vocabulary.
 For example:
     - `if(x == TRUE)` is the same as `if(x)`
     - `y == "a" | y == "b" | y == "c"` is the same as `y %in% c("a", "b", “c”)`